2013 Honda Fit

 The plastic and trim materials feel like they belong on a $15,000 car, where they are.
 However the perforated leather steering wheel in the Sport feels like it belongs on a $19,000 car, where it is.
 Its controls include audio, cruise and voice command.
 The paddles for the automatic transmission fit the fingers very nicely, no bigger than necessary, something you can't say about a lot of high-performance cars that have them.

-We drove into a heavy headwind with the cruise control set at 72 mph, even some uphill stretches, and the transmission shifted back and forth between 5th and 4th, and on steeper hills it even kicked down to 3rd, but the shifts could not be felt, or even heard with the radio tuned to the news.
+We drove into a heavy headwind with the cruise control set at 72 mph in a Honda Fit automatic.
+On uphill stretches, the transmission shifted back and forth between 5th and 4th, and on steeper hills it kicked down to 3rd, but the shifts could not be felt, or even heard with the radio tuned to the news.
 We watched the tach jump, from 2600 rpm in 5th to 3100 in 4th to 4000 in 3rd, but never felt or heard the shifts.
+That's smooth.
+The automatic has a Sport mode that holds the transmission in gears longer when you're in Drive.
+This sport mode is meant for sports car-like driving, which the Fit likes.
+The driver can shift manually using paddles.

 However that headwind caused the Fit to dance around on the road a lot, because it is so light, even though the aerodynamics are good.